Known and Loved by Glenna Marshall

 Once again Glenna refers to scripture and this chapter is full of references!

 Initially Glenna takes us back to Genesis 1 and talks about how God separated the darkness and light.
 The dark of the night is when fear rears it's ugly head, when anxieties multiply, when sleep eludes us because the stillness of the shadows give us an opportunity to think.
 Darkness = shame, regret, pain, sorrow and sin.
 But God knows us in the dark.
-Daniel 2 verse 22 "He reveals deep and hidden things; he knows what is in the darkness and the light dwells with him."

 Then when we turn to the sermon on the mount we see that God cares about the birds of the air.
 We are of more value than them.
 God cares for us when we suffer.
 He is invested in our lives.
 We have been made in his image and he sees our suffering and sorrow.